» Mezquita Mosque

 Itineraries

-Suggestions for exploring some of the most beautiful and most recommendable areas within the city of Cordoba:
+Here we have put together some of our suggestions for exploring the most beautiful and most recommendable areas within the city of Cordoba:

 For more than two millenniums, the Roman Bridge (or Spanish: Puente Romano) has been stretching over the Guadalquivir river and providing access to the city of Cordoba.